Crustan/dotfiles/README.md

 This is a constantly updated list of my dotfiles and must have VS Code extenstions.

-For quick installation of dev dependencies:
+[OUTDATED] For quick installation of dev dependencies:

 ```
 npm i -D eslint eslint-config-airbnb eslint-config-prettier eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-prettier eslint-plugin-react eslint-plugin-react-hooks prettier